• Art Magazine

 Seeing means that something is perceived with the eyes.
 This perception is transmitted to the brain in the form of electrical signals through the nerve pathways.
 There, the signals are translated back into information about brightness, contrast, colour, and, based on their characteristics, into distance and size relations.

-The result is the "picture" that we see and (thanks to other nerve pathways, a lot of information stored in the memory and an unconscious thinking).
+The result is the "image" that we see and (thanks to additional nerve pathways, a multitude of information stored in memory, and unconscious cognitive processing) recognize.

 Projection of an anamorphic picture: 1) Object to be taken; 2) negative cylinder lens; 3) positive cylinder lens; 4) Spherical lens; 5) recording film